BillTtzqgbt/CSCoefficientsLearning/README.md

 # CSCoefficientsLearning

 This is the code and data for:
-《Training-free artificial neural network for universal compressed sensing reconstruction with coefficients learning》
+《Training-free Ultra Small Model for Universal Sparse Reconstruction in Compressed Sensing》

 , which makes universal compressed sensing reconstruction fast and accurate in neural network architecture, and more importantly, this coefficients learning method has the same generality and is fully interpretable, it requires no training.
-We hope this method can fully substitute traditional iterative methods like OMP and IHT, especially for image and large-scale data reconstruction.
+We hope this method can fully substitute traditional iterative methods like OMP and IHT, especially for spase reconstruction of image and large-scale data in under-determined linear systems.

 Both PaddlePaddle and Pytorch version are given, our paper uses the PaddlePaddle version.